microsoft/fhir-server/docs/CodeReviewRulesOfThumb.md

 ## Move long PR discussions to video calls

-- Be open to moving discussions to chat or video calls for clarification
+- Authors who are members of the FHIR team should be open to moving discussions to chat or video calls for clarification
 - Post a resolution comment so other people reading the PR know what happened

 ## Positive reinforcement is important!